Mprince29/SeniorDevAI/README.md

-# 🧠 ShadowAI – AI-Powered Dev Onboarding & Code Intelligence Assistant
+# 🧠 Senior Dev AI – AI-Powered Dev Onboarding & Code Intelligence Assistant

-ShadowAI is a full-stack AI assistant designed to help **new developers and interns** quickly get productive with unfamiliar codebases.
+Senior Dev AI is a full-stack AI assistant designed to help **new developers and interns** quickly get productive with unfamiliar codebases.
 It combines smart language models, real-time screen awareness, and Git integration to reduce onboarding friction and boost confidence from day one.

 ---